 Vision comes to Appraisd

 When it comes to effective management, face-to-face communication is key.
 Being able to see facial reactions and body language is invaluable in providing the full picture and getting a proper understanding of what an employee really thinks and feels.
-This is why we are introducing a new video function on Appraisd, allowing managers and employees to have more effective review conversations at a time when they cannot physically be together.
+This is why we are introducing a new video function on Appraisd, allowing managers and employees to have more effective performance review conversations at a time when they cannot physically be together.
 By integrating it with Appraisd, managers can seamlessly review an employee’s self-assessment or add their own notes without the need to flick between applications, eliminating additional distractions and enabling them to give their full focus to these crucial conversations.